ekhartman/equivtest/README.md

 This project was generously supported by a Methods Standards seed grant from [EGAP](https://www.egap.org).

-The **equivtest** package implements the equivalence tests discussed in its companion paper, *An Equivalence Approach to Balance and Placebo Tests*[<https://www.erinhartman.com/equivalence/>].
+The **equivtest** package implements the equivalence tests discussed in its companion paper, *An Equivalence Approach to Balance and Placebo Tests*.
+Link to paper: <https://www.erinhartman.com/equivalence/>.

 **Installation:**